maxhardt/twitter-sentiment-cdp/README.md

 # Data Pipeline Logical Architecture

 The NiFi flow retrieves tweets from the Twitter Filtered stream API, runs some preprocessing, makes a call to the Cloudera Machine Learning Model API for sentiment analysis, post-processes the results, and produces them into a Kafka topic.
 On the consuming side, the pipeline relies on another Data Hub cluster running Apache Flink to aggregate the data from Kafka and storing the results in a Materialized View.
-In the last step, a DataViz Dashboard connects to the Materialized View to visualize key metrics to the end user.
+In the last step, a DataViz dashboard connects to the Materialized View to visualize key metrics to the end user.

 ## 0. Get Tweets from Filtered Stream API